Russian draughts: Games based on main rules of Russian draughts

 There are several variants of draughts games based on main rules of Russian draughts.
 Amongst the most popular ones is ″Poddavki″, where a player wins if he doesn't have any legal moves on his turn (either by giving up all of his checkers or having them being blocked).
 Another popular variant is called "Bashni" ("Towers"), where captured pieces are not removed from the game, but placed underneath the capturing piece, forming a "tower".

 Another variant is played on a 10x8 board (2 additional columns, labelled 'i' and 'k').
+Similar to Capablanca chess, this variant probably emerged from adapting a 10x10 game to play more quickly.
 There are official championships for shashki and its variants.

 Another variant, invented by Grandmaster Vladimir Vigman, exists in which each player has 24 pieces (two full sets) — one on the white squares, second on the black.
 Each player plays two games simultaneously: one game on the white squares, other game on the dark squares.
 The total result is the sum of the results of both games.